 (1) Identify the team members.
 For each team member, include that person’s:

-–RUSA number (if applicable)
+–RUSA number (required)

 –Emergency contact name & number (cannot be someone on the ride)

 If you have team members riding tandems or triples, note that, too.
 Remember a team is 3-5 machines (a tandem is one machine).